 The picture-perfect town of Interlaken can be found in the Bernese Oberland region of central Switzerland.
 This popular alpine resort speaks for itself in terms of location.
 In a valley 566m above sea level, Interlaken is situated between the idyllic Lakes Thun and Brienz.
-In this article, I will be listing Best 5 things to do in Interlaken Tour.
+In this article, I will list Best 5 things to do in Interlaken Tour.

-BEST TIME TO VISIT INTERLAKEN
+BEST TIME TO VISIT INTERLAKEN – Best 5 Things To Do In Interlaken Tour

 - December to March – Freezing weather and ideal for snow lovers.
 Very less crowd.
 You can find good deals on hotels.